reqnroll/Reqnroll/docs/Bindings/Context-Injection.md

 # Context Injection

-SpecFlow supports a very simple dependency framework that is able to instantiate and inject class instances for scenarios.
+Reqnroll supports a very simple dependency framework that is able to instantiate and inject class instances for scenarios.
 This feature allows you to group the shared state in context classes, and inject them into every binding class that needs access to that shared state.

 To use context injection: